stho32/Overview/docs/index.md

 # Overview

-## Personal stuff, important to me
+## Projects on GitHub

+### Learning

-I use a R Report to direct my training and learning so I every day may get closer to the best version of myself.
+I use a R report to direct my training and learning so I every day may get closer to the best version of myself.

   - [Learning Dashboard](Learning-Dashboard.html)

-## Projects on GitHub

 ### The "basement"
   - [GitProjectTemplating](https://github.com/stho32/GitProjectTemplating) is a shell script that helps me derive github repositories from other github repositories by creating a copy, not a fork.
 I have a hand full of Repositories that are actually project templates.
 That makes having a default structure easier.